 The Army’s Corps of Engineers, responsible for America’s navigable waters, opposed a bridge at the Golden Gate.
 Compounding the problem, the Army controlled the property over which all bridge traffic would have to flow on both sides of the Bay.
 Historic Fort Baker stood on the Marin side.
 The lovely Presidio looked down on the Golden Gate from the San Francisco side, and down below on the water nestled Fort Winfield Scott, known locally as Fort Point.

 Political opposition, surreptitiously led by the Southern Pacific Railroad (owner of the ferries), was formidable.
 Together these obstacles made the dream of a bridge seem impossible.

 Strauss, whatever his faults, did not scare easily.
-Obstacles to him were mere challenged.
-He ran a successful engineering company in Chicago and has built hundreds of bridges throughout the world — none nearly as large or as sophisticated as a bridge at the Golden Gate would have to be.
+Obstacles to him were mere challenges.
+He ran a successful engineering company in Chicago and had built hundreds of bridges throughout the world—none nearly as large or as sophisticated as a bridge at the Golden Gate would have to be.
 Strauss was more than just an engineer, though, he was an entrepreneur-promoter.
-He was willing to wade in and slug it out in the political arena — or slip behind the curtain and wheel and deal in secret.
+He was willing to wade in and slug it out in the political arena—or slip behind the curtain and wheel and deal in secret.

 In 1917 San Francisco’s politically powerful city engineer informally asked a number of engineers, among them Strauss, to submit proposals for a bridge.
 Strauss, who had already been campaigning for the job, produced his plan in 1921.
 He estimated the cost at $17 million—substantially lower than the figures entered by any of his rivals.